 Balconies can be harsh spaces to garden.
 They are often windswept and frequently cycle between deep shade and scalding sunlight.
 This can be a headache for gardeners who try to grow either shade loving plants, like ferns, or lovers of direct sun, like cacti.
 The good news is many Australian grassland plants will thrive in these variable conditions.
 Sadly though, native Australian grasslands are becoming rarer, as they have been obvious targets for housing developments and farmland.
 So, by growing a native grassland on your balcony, you’ll not only be cultivating an attractive, water saving garden, you’ll be helping create a pocket of habitat for native grassland insects, and if you pick the right plants, you’ll even be helping preserve some of our endangered flora!

 Though at first they may appear plain, Australian grasslands are teeming with wildflowers.
-To avoid becoming overwhelmed at the shear diversity of plants that make up our native grasslands, I like to break them down into three main groups:
+To avoid becoming overwhelmed at the sheer diversity of plants that make up our native grasslands, I like to break them down into three main groups:

 3) other wildflowers